 Dan Myles: PhD Student

 For further information of current projects and members see our website: http://bmh.org.au/research-divisions/mental-health/policy-neuroethics

 TOWARDS MORE EFFECTIVE RENEWABLE ENERGY TRANSITIONS IN KOREA

-Team: Associate Professor Richard Hindmarsh (Griffith School of Environment and Centre for Public Policy and Governance, Griffith University), and Dr Hyomin Kim (Ulsan National Institute of S&T, Korea).
+Team: Professor Richard Hindmarsh (Griffith School of Environment and Centre for Public Policy and Governance, Griffith University), and Dr Hyomin Kim (Ulsan National Institute of S&T, Korea).

 The project addresses the big policy challenge of meeting Korea’s policy commitment to generate more renewable energy (and reduce fossil fuel energy technologies) alongside nuclear energy.
 It focuses on the most viable renewable technology for expansion, wind energy, which, however, can attract significant local social conflict, especially when expanding its operations and siting.
 The project goal is to investigate how to improve wind farm siting processes to enhance the effectiveness of renewable energy transitions to better adapt to climate change around questions of adequate community engagement around wind farms in Korea.